finnlindgren/PROJ6INLA200618/README.md

 ```

 This will display a note about which functions are overridden, and a
-warning if the INLA version isn’t 20.06.18.
-In that case, you probably
+warning if the INLA version is new enough to already contain the fix
-don’t need this workaround package.
+(after 20.07.16).
+In that case, you probably don’t need this workaround
+package.